maptastik/bgt-endangered/site-text.md

 Dating back to 1818, the currently vacant John &amp; John T. Redmon House has undergone renovations throughout its existence.
 The Bluegrass Trust notes that the Redmon House " has a steep roof more often found in Virginia than Kentucky and has lost its original one-story wings."

-> a steep roof more often found in Virginia than Kentucky and has lost its original one-story wings.
+> The circa 1818 John &amp; John T. Redmon House has a steep roof more often found in Virginia than Kentucky and has lost its original one-story wings.

 ## Citizens National Bank